-- 1. Fence height is measured from the topmost point of the fence to the grade of the ground adjacent to the wall or fence. - 2.
-Any portion of a fence that extends along the front lot line, or between the primary structure and the front street which runs parallel to and faces the front of the building, may not exceed four (4) feet in height. - 3.
+- Fence height is measured from the topmost point of the fence to the grade of the ground adjacent to the wall or fence. - Any portion of a fence that extends along the front lot line, or between the primary structure and the front street which runs parallel to and faces the front of the building, may not exceed four (4) feet in height for residential buildings. - 3.
 No fence shall exceed six (6) feet in height; provided, however within the IM and IL zones, fence heights may not exceed 10 feet.
+Furthermore, fences for schools, parks, and recreation complexes may exceed six (6) feet in height to accommodate specific safety and operational needs as determined by the Planning Director.

-D. Opacity
+D. Opacity Transparency

-- 1. Fencing in any front yard for a commercial or residential property may not exceed 50% opacity. - E. Visibility Triangle
+Fencing in any front yard for a commercial or residential property may not exceedhave less than 50% opacity transparency.

+E. Visibility Triangle